 SAC will begin your assessment when all documents and fees are received, including the IQAS or WES report.
 Once all documents and fees are received, the SAC assessment will be completed within 8-12 weeks.
 Official documents such as transcripts will not be returned to the applicant.

-If your complete application is received after December 31, 2019, you will not be required to write an exam since SAC will not continue to offer the Clinical Certification Exam, after April 1, 2020.
 If the SAC assessment shows that you meet the academic and clinical practicum requirements for membership, you are also eligible for SAC Certification.

 - Course work must cover the areas described in the Assessing and Certifying Clinical Competency: Foundations of Practice for Audiologists and Speech-Language Pathologists